hhsprings/docker-ffmpeg-yours/README.md

 RUN make -j $(grep "^core id" /proc/cpuinfo | wc -l) RUN make install
 ```
-As mentioned above, the source tree, intermediate files, etc. are all preserved, so you may want to clean them up.
+As mentioned above, the source tree, intermediate files, etc. are all left unerased, so you may want to clean them up.

 By the way, you can easily see the difference between /ffmpeg-yours and /ffmpeg-yours-min by reading my Dockerfile.